DKU-StarLab/RocksDB_Explorer/README.md

         Then, make db_bench

-        After do db_bench, you can see write operation flow (Functions) - What functions are you working with
+        While do db_bench, you can see write operation flow (Functions) - What functions are you working with

 5.1.2 Compaction Operation Flow

-        Not yet, it will be update soon
+        If you want to see Read(ReadRandom only) operation flow, change value 0 to 1 in options/cf_options.h - DB_READ_FLOW variable

+	Then, make db_bench

+	While do db_bench, you can see read(readrandom) operation flow (Functions) - What functions are you working with

 5.1.3 Read Operation Flow